ClaireUoft/Gun_Violence_in_Toronto/README.md

 ## Statement on LLM usage

-This project was done entirely without the use of language models or auto-complete tools.
-All code, analysis, and writing were completed manually.
+None of the components of this work involved the use of LLMs.